The holidays are almost here—and a few days from now it will be Christmas Eve. But before that, we will be facing the Winter Solstice.

 Get rid of the old—release yourself from the past.
 Write it down, paint—do anything to get your worries out of the system.

 The Winter Solstice is going to occur in December for the Northern Hemisphere and in June for the Southern Hemisphere.
-Make sure you take a rest and enjoy this time.
+Make sure you are rested and enjoy this time.
 Make the most of the magic it brings!

 If our work has made a positive impact on your life, we kindly ask for your support so we can continue our work.
 Thank you!